-This solution extends the capabilities of ConceptDraw PRO v10.3.0 (or later) with templates, samples, and a library of vector stencils for drawing pie and donut charts.
+This solution extends the capabilities of ConceptDraw DIAGRAM with templates, samples, and a library of vector stencils for drawing pie and donut charts.

 A Pie Chart is a disk divided into sectors.
 The sector angle is proportional to the represented quantity.
 Pie charts effectively display proportions.
 In particular, if the intent is to compare the size of a slice with a whole pie, rather than comparing slices among them, pie charts are very illustrative.
 Pie Charts are used in statistics, business, and mass media for composition comparison (i.e. to visualize the percentage for the parts of one total).

-The samples you see on this page were created in ConceptDraw PRO using the Basic Pie Charts solution; they demonstrate a portion of the solution's capabilities and the professional results you can achieve.
+There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM application by using the Basic Pie Charts solution.

 Example 1: Basic Donut Chart — Budgeted Appropriations

-This example was created in ConceptDraw PRO using the Basic Pie Charts Library from the Pie Charts Solution.
+This example was created in ConceptDraw DIAGRAM using the Basic Pie Charts Library from the Pie Charts Solution.
 An experienced user spent 5 minutes creating this sample.

 A donut (doughnut) chart is similar to a pie chart, but it gives the ability to support multiple statistics at once.
 In this simple case, the choice of donut chart vs pie chart was based on visual criteria only - leaving the center blank makes this chart lightweight.